in28minutes/java-cheat-sheet/README.md

 - Inheritance allows extending a functionality of a class and also promotes reuse of existing code.

 #### Every Class extends Object class
 Every class in java is a sub class of the class Object.
 When we create a class we inherit all the methods and properties of Object class.
-LetÕs look at a simple example:
+Let's look at a simple example:

 ```
 String str = "Testing";